External Probe / Text Layout Engine

 const { height, lineCount } = layout(prepared, 400, 24)

-The lab below uses the line-producing path so the resulting wraps can be rendered directly into visible surfaces.
-The essential idea stays the same: prepare once, reuse the handle as widths change.
+The lab below renders the lines returned by the library directly into visible surfaces.
+The useful idea is simple: prepare once, then reuse the handle as widths change.

 Line Break Observatory

-Edit the text, change the width, and watch the same prepared handle fan out across phone, tablet, and poster surfaces.
+Edit the text, change the width, and watch the same prepared handle fan out across phone, tablet, and poster views.

 Loading Pretext.js and waiting for fonts…